How to manage secrets

 2. In the side menu, select Secret Management > Secrets.

-View the versions of a secret
+View versions of a secret

 2. In the side menu, select Secret Management > Secrets.